-Will Sleeping on One Side Promote Hair Loss?
+Will Sleeping on One Side Cause Hair Loss?

-Your follicles are pre-programmed to grow (and unfortunately shed) in their own unique way.
-Lying on one side or the other will not affect that.
-Rest assured that whether you sleep on your side, on your back, or on your stomach, the direction in which you sleep will not cause hair loss.
-Since the hair follicles are not impacted by the direction in which you sleep, you are not at risk for damaging them or causing hair loss.
+Your follicles are actually preprogrammed in their DNA to grow (and, unfortunately, shed) in their own unique way.
+Lying on one side of your head won’t affect that programming.
+It doesn’t matter whether you usually sleep on your side, on your back, or on your stomach.
+Since your hair follicles aren’t impacted by the position in which you sleep, you don’t need to worry about damaging them or causing hair loss.

-Hair loss or baldness is a genetic trait—but unlike what you may have been told, it’s not necessarily passed down from your maternal grandfather.
-Medical science has come to learn that baldness genes are actually passed down from both sides of the family — and they affect hair loss in women as well as men.
-Baldness genes may also skip generations and are utterly random in terms of which siblings (male or female) they will affect.
-They may even have very different effects on siblings in the same family.
+Hair loss or baldness is a genetic trait.
+But, contradicting what you might have heard, it’s not necessarily passed down from your maternal grandfather.
+Baldness genes are actually passed down from both sides of the family — and they affect hair loss in women as well as men.
+Baldness genes may also skip generations and are completely random in terms of which siblings (male or female) they affect.
+They can even have different effects on siblings in the same family.

-Male Pattern Baldness (otherwise known as Androgenetic Alopecia) will affect a lot of men, and is a result of a combination of factors including age, hormones, and genes.
-It occurs in men whose hair follicles are sensitive to the hormone dihydrotestosterone, or DHT.
-Over time, DHT-sensitive hair (usually found on the top and front of the head) becomes weaker, finer, and eventually stops growing.
+Male pattern baldness (otherwise known as androgenetic alopecia) is a result of a combination of factors, including your age, hormones, and genes.
+It occurs when your hair follicles are sensitive to the hormone dihydrotestosterone, or DHT.
+Over time, your DHT-sensitive hair (usually found on the top and front of your head) can become weaker and finer, and it can eventually stop growing.